robertusnegoro/aws-tf-sample/README.md

 ## Important Notes

 1. The configuration uses ASN 64512 for both AWS and GCP.
 Make sure this doesn't conflict with your existing ASN numbers.
-2. The GCP Cloud Interconnect bandwidth is set to 10 Gbps by default.
-Adjust as needed.
-3. The AWS Direct Connect bandwidth is set to 1 Gbps by default.
-Adjust as needed.
-4. Make sure the CIDR ranges don't overlap between AWS and GCP networks.
+2. Make sure the CIDR ranges don't overlap between AWS and GCP networks.
-5. The configuration creates subnets in two availability zones by default.
+3. The configuration creates subnets in two availability zones by default.
-6. All resources are deployed in the Jakarta region:
+4. All resources are deployed in the Jakarta region:
    - AWS: ap-southeast-3
    - GCP: asia-southeast1